-Dancing is the ultimate expression of joy.
+It’s the ultimate expression of joy.
 Whenever we’re very happy, we feel like dancing.
 On the other hand, in sadness, it is difficult to dance.
 So, if you’re feeling low, and someone asks you to dance, you probably give him a stare that means, “Are you nuts?”

+Let me explain.
 Just like happiness makes us want to dance, dancing too makes us feel happy.
 This is because dance and joy are inseparable, so sadness leaves when you start dancing.
 Indeed, joyful dancing is just another proof of the invisible connection between our mind and body.

-If you still doubt the power of dancing, I invite you to reflect on the ancient Hindu scriptures that describe our universe—indeed the entire creation—as a cosmic dance of God, the ultimate dancer.
+If you still doubt the power of dance, I invite you to reflect on the ancient Hindu scriptures that describe our universe—indeed the entire creation—as a cosmic dance of God, the ultimate dancer.
 That is why we can’t imagine a sad God.
 We visualise God as always blissful, always celebrating.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!